P53 Orchestrates Cancer Metabolism: Unveiling Strategies to Reverse the Warburg Effect: Introduction

+To address this gap, this study develops a mathematical model that unveils the intricate machinery behind the regulation of cancer glucose metabolism by p53.
 While numerous p53 targets involved in cellular metabolism have been identified, their complex molecular interactions across different scenarios remain largely unexplored.
-In this study, we leverage the power of mathematical modelling to unveil the intricate machinery behind the regulation of cancer glucose metabolism by p53.
 By transforming existing experimental data into a mathematical framework, we uncovered hard-to-detect mechanisms and quantitatively analysed the activities of glycolysis and OXPHOS pathways under different cellular states.
 This methodology provides valuable insights for developing targeted therapeutic approaches aimed at disrupting cancer metabolism and combating the aggressive behaviour of cancer.
 Although our primary focus is on colon cancer cells, the model's applicability extends to many cancer types experiencing similar conditions.